CFHI Thomas Hall Spring Break Seminar Scholars Program

 - Personal CV (Curriculum Vitae)

-Award Details: Scholarship is $1,500 which covers the full program fee for CFHI Spring Break Seminar that students can complete in February 2020 onwards.
+Award Details: Scholarship is $1,500 which covers the full program fee for CFHI Spring Break Seminar that students can complete in 2021.
 Awardees choose from seminars offered in Hawaii and Mexico.

 More about Thomas Hall: